Oriented Matroids and Combinatorial Neural Codes: Introduction

 Beyond experimental motivation, requiring receptive fields to be convex yields rich theoretical results.
 In particular, the nerve lemma can be used to deduce topological properties of simplicial complexes associated to convex codes \cite{curto2017makes, chen2019neural}.
 Another useful tool developed to study neural codes is the {\em neural ring} \cite{curto2013neural}, the coordinate ring of the code as an algebraic variety in $\F_2^n$.
 This was used to detect obstructions to convexity in \cite{curto2019algebraic}.
 However, there are many examples of non-convex codes which cannot be captured by these obstructions \cite{lienkaemper2017obstructions, jeffs2019sunflowers}.
-While other classes of neural codes have been completely characterized (e.g. codes described by connected receptive fields \cite{mulas2017characterization}, or convex codes on five or fewer neurons \cite{goldrup2019classification}), convex codes have evaded full description.
+While other classes of neural codes have been completely characterized (e.g. codes described by connected receptive fields \cite{mulas2020minimal}, or convex codes on five or fewer neurons \cite{goldrup2019classification}), convex codes have evaded full description.

 As the literature on combinatorial neural codes proliferated, we observed various similarities with the well-studied realm of oriented matroid theory.
 For instance, the class of stable hyperplane codes introduced in \cite{itskov2018hyperplane} are defined by a collection of half-spaces intersecting a convex set, which are precisely the sets of topes of a realizable COM (conditional oriented matroid) as studied in \cite{bandelt2018coms}.
 The neural ideal, defined in \cite{curto2013neural} and further developed in \cite{curto2019algebraic, gunturkun2017polarization, de2019neural}, seems to align with the oriented matroid ideal defined in \cite{novik2002syzygies}, particularly after the neural ideal is polarized \cite{gunturkun2017polarization}.
 Finally, morphisms of codes, as defined in \cite{jeffs2019morphisms}, seem analogous to strong maps of oriented matroids, as formulated in \cite{hochstattler1999linear}.
-In this paper, we formalize these connections on functorial level and draw strong parallels between the notions of convexity for neural codes and representability for oriented matroids.
+In this paper, we draw parallels between the notions of convexity for neural codes and representability for oriented matroids, and formalize these connections on a functorial level.